 In addition, the fortepiano gives the soloist a chance to demonstrate the lightness, the richness of colors that the composer had in mind (based on the instruments available at that time).
 Also, with this instrument, the continuo function of the keyboard instrument suddenly makes sense, seems natural, logical.
 With modern instruments, artists mostly neglect, often even completely ignore that aspect altogether.

 Despite a very fluent tempo, Kristian Bezuidenhout shapes his part with vivid dynamics, detailed articulation, and rich agogics.
 He even manages to insert additional ornaments, as he sees fit.
 And all these ornaments are (expectedly) very tasteful and feel natural.

-Bezuidenhout selected Mozart’s own cadenza for this movement: naturally, the ideal fit, and most adapted to the fortepiano.
+Bezuidenhout selected Mozart’s own cadenza for this movement.
+Naturally, it fitted ideally and was most adapted to the fortepiano.
 The cadenza ends in a descending sequence and the subsequent ascending scale.
 Prior to that, Mozart gives the impression of being lost, not knowing how to proceed, repeating the same motif three times.
 It was unparalleled how the artist momentarily let the time stand still at this point!